demisto/content/Packs/XSOAR_Engineer_Training/Integrations/OpenWeatherMap(XSOAREngineer)/README.md

 This integration gets the current weather using the Open Weather Map API.
 Use for training how to write not-as-simple integrations.
-This integration was integrated and tested with version xx of OpenWeatherMap (XSOAR Engineer)
+This integration was integrated and tested with version 1.0 of OpenWeatherMap (XSOAR Engineer)

 ## Configure OpenWeatherMap (XSOAR Engineer) on Cortex XSOAR